rowidanagah/Python-for-profesional/thread/README.md

 Multiple runs for a programm that contains Multiple Threads will produce different orderings, it depends on the OS and quit hard to predict the proper ordering or excuting the threads.However Python provide.

+## How to kill a thread?

+Even though it's not recommended, just think about
+   - A thread holding a critical resource and it must close properly,
+   - A thread has created several other threads that must be killed as well.
+A proper way to kill a thread is to check on a regular interval to see if it is time for it to exit.[Code example]()

 ## Resources